Welcome to our Frequently Asked Questions Section!

 If the project shown is billed as a winner of our Featured Product of the Month contest, then we do not have kits for that item, and it's possible we might not sell all the components needed to make the item.
 Check the relevant posts on our blog for more info about the winning entry.

-Blue Buddha has free chainmaille instructions for several projects, including Wiggle (Mobius), Shaggy Loops and Double Spiral.
+In addition to our massive library of downloadable chainmaille jewelry patterns, Blue Buddha has free chainmaille instructions for several projects, including Wiggle (Mobius), Shaggy Loops and Double Spiral.

 * Note: you can set your preferences on Maille Artisans to display ideal ring sizes using Blue Buddha naming conventions.
 Visit our blog for step-by-step instructions on how to do this.